ItsRawanMoha/LED-Blink/README.md

 ## Introduction

 The LED-Blink project demonstrates how to blink an LED using a microcontroller.
 In this case, we'll be using an Arduino uno board, but the principles can be applied to other microcontroller platforms as well.
-The project is structured to be simple and easy to understand, making it ideal for beginners.

 ## How it Works